Enjoy Bend for the Holidays

 Tree of Joy

-A partnership between the Salvation Army, the four Rotary Clubs of Bend and the Old Mill District, the Tree of Joy ensures that every child in Central Oregon experiences the joy of Christmas.
+A partnership between the Salvation Army, the Greater Bend Rotary Club and the Old Mill District, the Tree of Joy ensures that every child in Central Oregon experiences the joy of Christmas.

 Bend’s Winter & Holiday Guide Coming Soon